-A member is eligible for pension benefit immediately upon joining the plan.
+A member is eligible for pension benefits immediately upon joining the Plan.
 A retirement pension is available based on pensionable service, the highest average pensionable earnings for five consecutive years of employment, and the age of the member at retirement.
 Members are eligible for an early retirement pension within 10 years of pensionable age.
 An unreduced retirement pension is available at pensionable age.

-Pensionable age is defined as (a) the later of age 60 or the age at which a member has completed two years of eligibility service or the age at which a member would have completed two years of Plan membership assuming that a member's Plan membership continues, or (b) age 55 if a member has at least 30 years of eligibility service.
+For Plan members, whose current period of membership in the Plan began on or after December 21,2012, while represented by the Canadian Union of Postal Workers (CUPW), Urban Postal Operations (UPO) or Rural and Suburban Mail Carriers (RSMC), pensionable age is defined as (a) the later of age 65 or the age at which a member has completed two years of eligibility service or the age at which a member would have completed two years of Plan membership assuming that a member's Plan membership continues, or (b) age 60 if a member has at least 30 years of eligibility service.
+For all other members, pensionable age is defined as (a) the later of age 60 or the age at which a member has completed two years of eligibility service or the age at which a member would have completed two years of Plan membership assuming that a member's Plan membership continues, or (b) age 55 if a member has at least 30 years of eligibility service.